Burkina Faso: Invisible scars from an unknown conflict

 MSF’s Burkina Faso mental health team offers a number of services to alleviate the psychological suffering of people affected by violence, conflict or displacement.

-PEOPLE TREATED FOR MALARIA BY MSF IN BURKINA FASO IN 2020
+LITRES OF WATER DISTRIBUTED BY MSF IN BURKINA FASO IN 2022

-VACCINATIONS AGAINST MEASLES BY MSF IN BURKINA FASO IN 2020
+MALARIA CASES TREATED BY MSF IN BURKINA FASO IN 2022

 These include individual, family and group counselling sessions, where mental health specialists focus on coping mechanisms and building resilience.
 Specific issues and diseases, such as sexual violence, HIV/AIDS and malnutrition, are also addressed.